 Where Do Education Counselors Work?

-In the middle school grades, school counselors meet with individual students and discuss any difficulties they may be having as they transition from pre-teen to the teen years.
-School counselors also assist them in developing supportive groups (teachers, friends, and parents) to help them to succeed in navigating to the teen years.
-In the high school years, school counselors work with students to consider their upcoming professional and academic options before graduation.
+In the middle school grades, a guidance counselor meet with individual students and discuss any difficulties they may be having as they transition from pre-teen to the teen years.
+A guidance counselor also assist them in developing supportive groups (teachers, friends, and parents) to help them to succeed in navigating to the teen years.
+In the high school years, a guidance counselor could work with students to consider their upcoming professional and academic options before graduation.

-In each of these areas, school counselors will perform many tasks:
+In each of these areas, a guidance counselor will perform many tasks:

-Knowledge of career and lifestyle development as school counselors guide high school students in preparing for college or work
+- Knowledge of career and lifestyle development as a guidance counselor to guide high school students in preparing for college or work

-When workers first begin as school counselors, their early-career salaries in the US average around $50,700.
+When workers first begin as a guidance counselor, their early-career salaries in the US average around $50,700.
 In their late-career stage, and depending on whether they’ve moved to a different school district, their annual average salary is closer to $67,000.